GS&WR 0-6-4T: Design

 The design utilised many existing components of the existing 0-6-0T and 0-4-4T designs.
 18x24in cylinders were already being retrofitted to existing goods engines to cope with existing traffic needs.
 The first two locomotives, Nos.
 201 and 202, were built as back tanks holding water above the rear bogie and were particularly noted for adhesion problems with little weight on the front driving wheels.
 The subsequent batch of four in 1880 were built with side tanks and being four tons heavier gave some improvement in adhesion.

 Service

 Experience with the 0-6-4T tanks was unusually disappointing for a McDonnel design.
-Experience at Cork has shown they were extremely prone to slipping while the long frames and wheelbase were problematic in the tight curves of marshalling sidings; with the powerful thrust of the large cylinders not being able to be utillised.
+Experience at Cork has shown they were extremely prone to slipping while the long frames and wheelbase were problematic in the tight curves of marshalling sidings; with the powerful thrust of the large cylinders not being able to be utilised.
 Ivatt and Aspinall were to address these issues in a 0-6-0T design that was to become known as the GS&WR Class 201.